redox-os/rfcs/text/0010-optional-services.md

     5. If a service starts successfully, then the service name(s) started are overwritten into the payload and separated by spaces.

 - The service monitor uses the information from the registry to build a`std::process::Command`:
-    - This starts the daemon, and once this spawn returns Ok and the child has exited, the service has been daemonized and its scheme can be opened, and that fd will be used for recording stats.
+    - This starts the daemon, and once this spawn returns Ok and the child has exited, the service has been demonized and its scheme can be opened, and that fd will be used for recording stats.
 Eventually Unix Domain Sockets will be used to help secure the socket between services and the service monitor.
 Once the service monitor has successfully opened a scheme, that service's running state is recorded.
     - If the service is a driver then it's `command` field should be populated with `pcid-spawner <driver(s)>.toml` for now.
 The drivers in that file will be searched for a matching name to the `[[service]]` entry.
     - When the `pcid-spawner` is integrated into the service monitor the `command` field in the `[[drivers]]` will be used, and the one in the `[[service]]` will be ignored.
     - If a registered service is started without the service monitor (i.e. running the `command` manually), then it cannot be started by the service monitor, and it will be treated as a normal process.